Disclosure Games with Large Evidence Spaces

-We conclude this section by introducing some auxiliary functions and notation related to disclosure rules.
-Let \(\nu\) be a set function on \(E\) such that for all \(A\subset E\) and \(A\neq\emptyset\),
+We conclude this section by introducing some auxiliary functions and notation related to technologies of disclosure.
+Let \(\nu\) be a set function on \(E\) taking value in \(\Delta(\Omega)\) such that for all \(n\) and \(A\subset E\) nonempty,

 If \(A=\{e\}\) is a singleton, we write it as \(\nu(e)\) (rather than \(\nu(\{e\})\)).
-It is \emph{the sender's private belief} that \(\omega=G\) after observing evidence \(e\), derived from Bayes' rule.
-By definition, it is also the receiver's posterior belief at an off-path message in a truth-leaning equilibrium.
-Let \(\xi=\phi\circ\nu\) be another set function on \(E\), and similarly, we write \(\xi(e)\) for a singleton set \(\{e\}\).
-Given any equilibrium, let \(V\) be a function such that \(V(e)=\max_{m\precsim e}\mathbf{a}^\star(m)\) for all \(e\in E\).
-This is referred to as the sender's \emph{value function} and is dependent on the equilibrium.
+It is \emph{the sender's private belief} about the state after observing evidence \(e\), derived from Bayes' rule.
+By definition, \(\nu(m)\) is also the receiver's posterior belief at an off-path message \(m\) in any truth-leaning equilibrium.
+Let \(\xi=\phi\circ\nu\) be another set function on \(E\), and similarly, we write \(\xi(e)\) for a singleton set \(\{e\}\). \(\xi(m)\) is the \emph{face value} of a message \(m\).
+That is, it is the receiver's optimal action if he takes message \(m\) at face value.
+Given any equilibrium, let \(V:E\to\mathbb{R}\) be such that \(V(e)=\max_{m\precsim e}\mathbf{a}^\star(m)\) for all \(e\in E\).
+This is referred to as the sender's \emph{value function} and may depend on the choice of equilibrium.